 The WES Centenary Trail is funded by a grant from the National Lottery Heritage Fund.

 As part of the WES Centenary Trail, we are posting daily stories of women engineers who belonged to or were connected with WES on @WESCentenary on Twitter or @wes_centenary on Instagram and are using the hashtag #WES100 too.

-Some notable WES members or women mentioned in The Woman Engineer journal with Wikipedia pages who will feature on the WES Centenary Map.
+Some notable WES members or women mentioned in The Woman Engineer journal with Wikipedia pages who will ultimately feature on the WES Centenary Map are listed below.
 Lots more to come…

 In alphabetical order

 Some other WES women who have online present but no Wikipedia page ... (yet!)

 In support of WES’s Centenary the Oxford Dictionary of National Biography have added new biographies recording the lives of five of the early generation of women engineers: Eily Marguerite Leifchild Keary; Frances Beatrice Bradfield; Hilda Margaret Lyon and Beatrice Shilling and Blanche Thornycroft.

 The Oxford Dictionary of National Biography is the national record of people who have shaped British history and culture, worldwide, from the Romans to the 21st century and holds over 60,000 biographies.
 Some biographies are locked but you can log in to read them with your local library card.